jaken525/Beetle-Crazy-Cup-obj2inf/README.md

 1. Drag the model file to the program folder.
 2. Open "objparser.exe".
+3. Choose the model file.
-3. Enter the number of the texture that will replace the original one.
+4. Enter the number of the texture that will replace the original one.